-Our review has been conducted in accordance with FAR's recommendation RevR 12, The Auditor's Statement on the Statutory Sustainability Report.
-This means that our review of the sustainability report differs in focus and is significantly less extensive in scope compared to an audit conducted in accordance with International Standards on Auditing and generally accepted auditing practices in Sweden.
+Our review has been conducted in accor-

+dance with FAR's recommendation RevR 12,

+scope compared to an audit conducted in accordance with International Standards on Auditing and generally accepted auditing practices in Sweden.
 We believe that this review provides a sufficient basis for our statement.